COOK1EK1W1/gridmas-tree/docs/competition/index.md

 Prizes have been gaciously donated by Heriot-Watt MACS department.

-- Technical award - Use of advanced tecniques and pushes the hardware
+- Technical award - **£50** - Use of advanced tecniques and pushes the hardware

-- 3D award - Fully ustilises 3D space of the tree
+- 3D Award - **£50** - Fully ustilises 3D aspect of the tree

-- Christmassy Award - The most festive pattern
+- Christmassy Award - **£50** - The most festive pattern

+- Meme Award - Mystery Prize :eyes:

 ## How to participate